scaleapi/launch-python-client/docs/guides/custom_docker_images.md

 ## Step 4: Deploy!

 Now you can upload your docker image as a Model Bundle, and then create a Model Endpoint referencing that Model Bundle.
+Not that `path.to.your.server.file:app` in the command below should be referenced from the `WORKDIR` of your docker image.

 ```py